Shame Ends Here

 SHAME ENDS HERE

-Get in touch if you want to show Shame Ends Here.
+Get in touch if you would like to present Shame Ends Here OR recreate the project in your locality.

 -

-– Map-based art recording the 1,436 reported acts of s3xual violence over 1 year in North Yorkshire.
+– A map-based artwork recording the 1,436 acts of s3xual violence reported over 1 year to North Yorkshire Police.

-– A handmade Book of Testimonies with personal accounts submitted from around the world, displayed with text related art.
+– A handmade Book of Testimonies with personal accounts from around the world, on an embroidered cloth alongside text-based art.

-– A booklet of supporting data interwoven with personal statements and additional information for visitors to take away.
+– A booklet of supporting data interwoven with personal statements and additional information.
+This is for visitors to take away.

-This exhibition contains references to s3xual violence and survivor testimonies that may be distressing.
-Support information will be available on-site.
+Content warning: This exhibition contains references to s3xual violence and survivor testimonies that may be triggering.
+Our intention is to inspire change.

 The Creative Process: